maryamyazdi/maryamyazdi/README.md

--  interested in new computer technologies, software engineering and coding!
+-  interested in computer technologies, software engineering and coding!

 <!---